datagrok/subcommander/README.md

 # Subcommander

-Branch 'v1.x' differences from 'v0.x':

-- Eliminate default .d directory; default to /usr/lib/blah or ~/usr/lib/blah
-- Perform recursive walk; don't rely on sub-symlinks to subcommander
-- Implement in python
-- Try for python 2.4/centos 5 compatibility (yuck)
-- Creates rcfile if nonexistent
-- Package so may be installed system-wide by package manager/pip/easy\_install,
-- Separate logic of context discovery into an included subcommand, not part of main executable.

----

 Do you have a collection of tools and scripts that you've written to save time at the command line?
 Is it hard to keep them documented, and difficult for new teammates to get familiar with them?
 Subcommander is here to help.